2 men convicted in plot to kidnap Michigan Gov. Whitmer

 Fox and Croft, they said, were “big talkers” who liked to smoke marijuana and were guilty of nothing but exercising their right to say vile things about Whitmer and government.

 “This isn’t Russia.
-This isn’t how our country works,” Croft attorney Joshua Blanchard told jurors.
+This isn’t how our country works,” Blanchard, Croft’s attorney, told jurors.
 “You don’t get to suspect that someone might commit a crime because you don’t like things that they say, that you don’t like their ideologies.”

 Gibbons said the FBI isn’t supposed to create “domestic terrorists.”
-He described Fox as poor and living in the basement of a Grand Rapids-area vacuum shop, which was a site for meetings with Chappel and an agent.
+He described Fox, 39, as poor and living in the basement of a Grand Rapids-area vacuum shop, which was a site for meetings with Chappel and an agent.

+No sentencing date was set.
+U.S. District Judge Robert Jonker told defense lawyers that any post-trial challenges to the verdicts should be filed under seal for now.
+Blanchard raised concerns about the motivation of a juror on the third day of trial.

+In separate but related cases, eight other men linked to the kidnapping scheme are being prosecuted by the Michigan attorney general in state courts.

-Whitmer has blamed then-President Donald Trump for stoking mistrust and fomenting anger over coronavirus restrictions and refusing to condemn hate groups and right-wing extremists like those charged in the plot.
+Whitmer in 2020 blamed Trump for stoking mistrust and fomenting anger over coronavirus restrictions and refusing to condemn hate groups and right-wing extremists like those charged in Michigan.